jaszhix/icingtaskmanager/README.md

 Icing Task Manager
 =============

+**Attention**
+The Cinnamon Spices website is being moved to Github and applets cannot be updated currently.
+You can download the latest release from the repository in the mean time.
+Click the "X Releases" link in the Code tab.
+Extract the file into your ~/.local/share/cinnamon/applets/IcingTaskManager@json directory.

 This is a fork of the unfinished development branch of [Window List With App Grouping](https://github.com/jake-phy/WindowIconList/) applet, originally by jake-phy who forked the code from [GNOME Shell Window List](https://github.com/siefkenj/gnome-shell-windowlist/).

 ### Changes from the original version